 After you have sent a broadcast, you can check back in later to analyze its performance.
-Here you will be able to see who is interacting with your message, what those people are doing with it, and even how much revenue the message generated directly.
-You can even quickly create segments to send messages to subscribers who opened your message, clicked on its links, or bought from you after reading it.
+Here, you will be able to see who is interacting with your message, what those people are doing with it, and even how much revenue the message generated directly.

 Watch a Video

 First, make sure you're working under the Broadcast page.
-You can get there by clicking on "Broadcasts" under the "Messages" tab.
+To access this section, hover over the "Messages" tab and click "Broadcasts".

-At the top of the page is a one-glance overview of your broadcast, showing the time it was sent, the lists it was sent to, how many bounces (undeliverable subscribers) there were, and the percentage of the list that complained your message was spam (try to keep this below 0.10%).
+At the top of the page is an overview of your broadcast, showing the time it was sent, the lists it was sent to, how many bounces (undeliverable subscribers) there were, and the percentage of the list that complained your message was spam (try to keep this below 0.10%).

 The next area of the page consists of a large graph which can display different information about your broadcast.
 To change what is shown on the graph, simply click the appropriate button on the left.